 January 12, 2021 - Gilead Sciences and Vir Biotechnology, Inc. announced that the companies have entered into a clinical collaboration to evaluate novel therapeutic combination strategies to develop a functional cure for the chronic hepatitis B virus.
 Anuj Gaggar, VP, Clinical Research, Virology at Gilead, stated, “We believe that selgantolimod and VIR-2218 have the potential to be best-in-class therapeutics and could provide a compelling new combination approach to a functional cure for HBV.”

 January 7, 2021 - The U.S. Department of Health and Human Services released a national plan to address the serious, preventable public health threat caused by viral hepatitis in the United States.
 The Viral Hepatitis National Strategic Plan for the United States: A Roadmap to Elimination 2021–2025 sets national goals, objectives, and strategies to respond to viral hepatitis epidemics.
-Building on three prior National Viral Hepatitis Action Plans over the last 10 years, and the Viral Hepatitis National Strategic Plan is the first to eliminate viral hepatitis as a public health threat in the United States 2030.
+Building on three prior National Viral Hepatitis Action Plans over the last 10 years, the Viral Hepatitis National Strategic Plan is the first to eliminate viral hepatitis as a public health threat in the United States 2030.

 December 30, 2020 - A Maryland-based biopharmaceutical company announced that it had enrolled the first patient in its multinational Phase 2 clinical trial of HepTcell, a novel peptide-based immunotherapeutic under development to treat chronic hepatitis B.